margelo/react-native-worklets-core/docs/WORKLETS.md

 ### Usage with integrations

-Some third-party libraries integrate with react-native-worklets.
+Some third-party libraries integrate with react-native-worklets-core.

 For example, [react-native-vision-camera](https://github.com/mrousavy/react-native-vision-camera) allows you to run any kind of realtime image processing inside a Worklet that gets called for every frame the camera sees.